MadhusudanKantharia/Mastering_DP_Madhusudan/README.md

 # Question 1
-In the first question I created 3 of my own data_types for the question which are pretty straight forward struct product{} is for the details of a product struct log{} is for storing transactions account{} is just to keep track of the stores balance of money and its loan I also used unordered_map to connect the product IDs to their stock and details about sale price and cost price
+<p>In the first question I created 3 of my own data_types for the question which are pretty straight forward<\p>
+struct product{} is for the details of a product struct log{} is for storing transactions account{} is just to keep track of the stores balance of money and its loan I also used unordered_map to connect the product IDs to their stock and details about sale price and cost price